renpy/renpyweb/README.md

 needs to!

-When we say "certain actions", this can be running background tasks such as image prediction and autosave, or rendering a complex Screen.
+When we say "certain actions", this can be running background tasks such as sound decoding, image prediction and autosave; or complex tasks like rendering a detailed Screen.

 In desktop/mobile Ren'Py, background tasks are run in threads.
 However the browser's JavaScript and WebAssembly are mono-threaded;